Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 Use a peat-based soil or regular potting soil combined with peat moss.
 Add a little sand to help with drainage.

-For the new divisions, use 4″ inch pots and follow these steps:
+For the new divisions, use 4″ inch grow pots and follow these steps:

 - Carefully remove the plant, using extra caution when handling the roots.